shmulik-willinger/traffic_sign_classifier/writeup.md

 | Slippery Road			| Slippery Road      							|

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+This compares favorably to the accuracy on the test set of 96%.
+The model didn't perform well on the new images.

+The images that were not included at all in the training dataset (no suitable class) were labled incorrectly.
+The other images were processed differently (angles, cropped etc.) so the model also failed to classify them correctly.
+I noticed that the model classify unknown signes as class-19 (Roundabout signs)

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

+**Model's predictions on the New Images**

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.